sammancoaching/ensemble-machine/README.md

 Before these will work you will need:
 * an account on AWS
-* AWS credentials for programmatic access via [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html)
+* AWS user with credentials for programmatic access to ec2 and route53
 * a aws_machine_spec.json file specifying default settings for machines in all regions.
 * a aws_zones.json file specifying pem file, images and security groups for each AWS region you want to use.
 * a DNS name your machines can use in their urls.

+### AWS user with credentials for programmatic access
+These scripts use a [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) client to update your AWS configuration.
+The user should have access to both ec2 and route53.
+You set up new users in the "IAM" part of AWS.
+I created a UserGroup for my user with permissions:

+* AmazonEC2FullAccess
+* AmazonRoute53FullAccess

 ### AWS machine spec configuration file
 This file should be named "aws_machine_spec.json" and look something like this: